mmikowski/mmikowski.github.io/_posts/2015-09-17-we-are-hiring.md

 ### Interested?

-If you are interested or would like to simply know more, please hit the email link at the bottom of the page.
+If you are interested or would like to simply know more, please hit the email link at the bottom of the page and send me a note.

 Cheers!
 Mike